Pornography in Turkey

 Pornography in Turkey has been produced since the 1970s.
-In fact, Turkey remains just one of three Middle Eastern countries (or Middle Eastern adjacent countries) where porn is not banned outright, countries like Lebanon and Israel are the others where pornography is legal.
+In fact, Turkey remains just one of two Middle Eastern countries (or Middle Eastern adjacent countries) where porn is not banned outright, including Israel – access to pornographic sites in Turkey is blocked.

-According to a presentation on the "conscious use of the Internet and secure Internet service," made by the Telecommunications Department (TIB) of the Turkish Parliament, 2 million online users watch pornographic films each minute in Turkey.
-In 2015, Google found that Turkey had the eighth most porn searches in the world — trailing only its Muslim brethren Pakistan, Egypt, Iran, Morocco and Saudi Arabia (in first, second, fourth, fifth, and seventh, respectively).
+According to a presentation on the "conscious use of the Internet and secure Internet service," made by the Telecommunications Department (TIB) of the Turkish Parliament, 2 million online users watch pornographic films each month in Turkey.

-Within xVideos' "Arab" category alone, there are more than 10,000 videos (7,000 of them are tagged as "Turkish"), which are overwhelmingly homemade — with the notable exception of Mia Khalifa's American-made work.

 History

 After a long period of producing Italian-inspired softcore comedies in the 1970s, the hardcore film Öyle Bir Kadın Ki was distributed in 1979.

 Many more followed prior to the 1980 coup d'état, when the government strictly prohibited graphic sex in cinema.
 In the late 1990s, Turkish pornography experienced a minor renaissance, producing cheap, low quality material.
 Modern producers of Turkish porn are centered in Germany, though they still recruit their performers from Turkey.